mikahado/the-remind-notation/_notes/The Remind Notation.md

-Hi!
-I'm Maika, the author of The Remind Notation and this website.
 The Remind Notation is a minimal, compact notation method designed for musicians performing live or jamming with others.
 It simplifies the presentation of chords and song structure into a single line of text, while also offering a concise display of song lyrics to avoid mid-performance scrolling.

 ## How to Read TRN